vinhboy/CGI-POC/Developer On-Boarding Instructions.md

 2. Ensure Perl is installed (ideally at `/usr/bin/perl`, type `which perl` to confirm)

+3. Install Docker, npm, and bower if you don't have them already.

 ## Using Docker/Docker Compose

 1. Ensure you are at the root of the project directory